gyjong/cg/README.md

 LLM, LangChain, LangGraph, and RAG Framework Engineering: Jungwon Youn, Kyungpyoo Ham

-Jungwon Yoon and Kyoungpyoo Ham specialized in the engineering of the LLM (Large Language Model), LangChain, LangGraph, and Retrieval-Augmented Generation (RAG) frameworks.
+Jungwon Youn and Kyungpyoo Ham specialized in the engineering of the LLM (Large Language Model), LangChain, LangGraph, and Retrieval-Augmented Generation (RAG) frameworks.
 Their contributions were crucial in developing the Agentic Workflow application, leveraging these technologies to build a highly effective and scalable AI solution.